OxyContin maker Purdue to plead guilty over opioid practices, deal sparks opposition

 The settlement comes about two weeks before the U.S. presidential election during an economic recession triggered by the COVID-19 pandemic, which has so far resulted in more than 220,000 deaths nationwide.
 Several Democratic state officials lambasted the deal.

-"DOJ failed.
-Justice in this case requires exposing the truth and holding the perpetrators accountable, not rushing a settlement to beat an election," said Massachusetts Attorney General Maura Healey, who has conducted her own probes here, adding that she was "not done" with Purdue and the Sacklers.
+“DOJ failed.
+Justice in this case requires exposing the truth and holding the perpetrators accountable, not rushing a settlement to beat an election,” said Massachusetts Attorney General Maura Healey, who has conducted her own probes, adding that she was “not done” with Purdue and the Sacklers.

 Between 2007 and 2017, Purdue also ignored doctors suspected of improperly prescribing opioids that were flagged by its internal controls, and failed to report OxyContin prescriptions from these physicians to the Drug Enforcement Administration as legally required, officials said.